 The landing gear warning system provides an aural and visual warning of improper flight configurations.
-With the FLAP handle in UP, APPROACH, or DOWN, retarding the power levers below about 79% N1 RPM setting with the landing gear retracted sounds the gear warning horn and flashes the landing gear lever light.
-With the FLAP handle in UP or APPROACH, pressing the horn silence button stops the horn.
+With the FLAP handle in UP, APPROACH, or DOWN, retarding the power levers below about 84-86% N1 RPM setting with the landing gear not down, and locked, sounds the gear warning horn and illuminates the landing gear lever in-transit light.
+The landing gear warning horn may be silenced by the buttons located either next to the landing gear lever and/or on the left throttle assembly and while the flaps are selected in the UP or APPROACH position.
 Advancing the power levers or extending the landing gear cancels the warning completely.
 With flaps down, the horn cannot be silenced by advancing the power levers or by pressing the horn silence button.